gamemachine/EnetWrappers/README.md

 Adds a bit more abstraction to keep things that need to be customized for client and server separate from the core.

 Connection management uses a flow where the server sets a client as authenticated (ConnectionManager.SetAuthenticated).
 Say via an out of band https request.
-Client connect sends an auth token, and then on connect that's authenticated against the set clientid/authtoken pair set previously by the server.
+Client connect sends an auth token, and then on connect that's authenticated against the clientid/authtoken pair set previously by the server.

 There is a separate client id in addition to the peer id, the connection manager allows for looking up the connection by either.